quantixed/imagej-macros/README.md

 7. Grouting between conditions is 2 x grout between channels (suggested)
 8. Labelling is done in Illustrator or some other software to assemble the final figure, *not* in ImageJ

+### Figure Utilities

+Check whether your figure or image is colour blind safe using this simple utility `Check_Colour_blindess.ijm`.

 ### Blind Analysis